pschool-in/curriculum/content/grammar/new-topics/simile.md

  Use each word to make a simile in each sentence given below

  ```
- Shhh!You must be as *quiet* as a mouse!The baby is asleep.
+ Shhh!
+You must be as *quiet* as a mouse!
+The baby is asleep.
  This box is as *light* as a feather.
 I can carry it easily.
  His perfume smells as *sweet* as a rose.
  Your children were as *good* as gold.
 I loved babysitting them!
- A new born baby is as *weak* as a kitten.
+ A newborn baby is as *weak* as a kitten.
 He can't even hold his head up.
  ```

  ```